neednotapply/Hashcat-Matrix-Bot-V2/README.md

-# Hashcat Discord Bot V2
+# Hashcat Matrix Bot V2

-Harness the power of Hashcat directly from Discord.
-Crack hashes with ease and efficiency using the renowned Hashcat password recovery tool, all within the convenience of your Discord server.
+Harness the power of Hashcat directly from Matrix.
+Crack hashes with ease and efficiency using the renowned Hashcat password recovery tool, all within the convenience of your Matrix server.

 ```
  __________                  __             __     ________             .___